AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-55/acsd-58471-dynamic-content-fails-load-product-detail-page.md

 # ACSD-58471: dynamic content fails to load on the product detail page, when the associated catalog price rules were scheduled

 The ACSD-58471 patch solves the issue where dynamic content fails to load on the product detail page, when the associated catalog price rules were scheduled.
 The system now correctly displays dynamic content associated with scheduled catalog price rules on the product detail page.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/tools/quality-patches-tool/quality-patches-tool-to-self-serve-quality-patches.md) 1.1.55 is installed.
 The patch ID is ACSD-58471.
-Planned fix version in Adobe Commerce 2.5.0.
+Please note that this issue is scheduled to be fixed in Adobe Commerce 2.5.0.

 ## Affected products and versions